Contents

 ]

-The first URL returns a JSON
+The first URL returns a JSON object of the pry design document.

 The other URLs are converted into show function calls.